LLMatic: Neural Architecture Search via Large Language Models and Quality Diversity Optimization: Related Work

-EvoPrompting~\cite{chen2023evoprompting} is a method that similarly uses code-LLMs as mutation and crossover operators in order to perform NAS for the MNIST-1D classification task~\cite{greydanus2020scaling} and the CLRS algorithmic reasoning benchmark~\cite{velivckovic2022clrs}.
-Since performance can generally be trivially be increased by simply adding parameters to the model, an additional penalty is added to the fitness of a candidate neural architecture corresponding to its model size.
-This favors small models with effective architectures.
+Recently, LLMs have been used for evolving code by framing code-generation as an evolutionary problem.
+Evolution through Large Models (ELM)~\citep{lehman2022evolution} casts LLMs as evolutionary operators within a MAP-Elites~\citep{mouret2015illuminating} algorithm tasked with evolving a robot's morphology at code-level.
+EvoPrompting~\citep{chen2023evoprompting} is an LLM-based method that is somewhat similar to ours in that it uses code-LLMs as mutation and crossover operators to perform NAS.
+It is tested on the MNIST-1D classification task~\citep{greydanus2020scaling} and the CLRS algorithmic reasoning benchmark~\citep{velivckovic2022clrs}.
+Since performance can generally be trivially increased by simply adding parameters to the model, an additional penalty is added to the fitness of a candidate neural architecture corresponding to its model size.
+This incentivizes the discovery of small models with effective architectures.
 In our method, we instead consider model complexity (in terms of FLOPS) as a diversity metric, searching for high-performing models of a variety of sizes.
+GENIUS~\citep{zheng2023can} is another LLM-based NAS algorithm that uses GPT-4 to simply search through straight-forward prompting.

-Quality Diversity (QD) methods~\cite{pugh2016quality} are a family of evolutionary algorithms that, in addition to optimizing a fitness metric, search for a diversity of individuals according to some user-specified ``behavioral descriptors".
-Instead of keeping a population of the most fit individuals, QD methods such as MAP-Elites maintain an ``archive'' of individuals, where this archive is partitioned into cells, with each cell corresponding to individuals exhibiting a particular range of values along each behavioral descriptor.
+Quality Diversity (QD) methods~\citep{pugh2016quality} are a family of evolutionary algorithms that, in addition to optimizing a fitness metric, search for a diversity of individuals according to some user-specified ``behavioral descriptors''.
+Instead of keeping a population of the fittest individuals, QD methods such as MAP-Elites~\citep{mouret2015illuminating} maintain an ``archive'' of individuals, where this archive is partitioned into cells, with each cell corresponding to individuals exhibiting a particular range of values along each behavioral descriptor.

-QD methods are valuable in domains such as robot control, where it is useful to learn diverse high-quality trajectories, in case one solution should become unavailable during deployment, for example, because of a physical obstruction or mechanical malfunction.
+QD methods are valuable in domains such as robot control, where it is useful to learn diverse high-quality trajectories, in case one solution should become unavailable during deployment because of a physical obstruction or mechanical malfunction~\citep{cully2015robots}.
 Another motivating factor is that greedily searching for the fittest individual may not be desirable in deceptive domains.
-Here, maintaining a diversity of fit individuals may protect the population from falling into local optima.
+Here, maintaining a diversity of fit individuals may protect the population from falling into local optima~\citep{gaier2019quality}.
 Conversely, diverse, unorthodox solutions may provide valuable ``stepping stones'' on the path to globally fit individuals.